2017-usfca-biol-395/emmagibson-final-project/Final_Report.md

 | Clostridia       | NA                 |               748|                            238|                              306|                             493|
 | Bacilli          | Bacillales         |               352|                            112|                              144|                             232|

-    ## Warning in estimate_richness(physeq, split = TRUE, measures = measures): The data you have provided does not have
-    ## any singletons.
-This is highly suspicious.
-Results of richness
-    ## estimates (for example) are probably unreliable, or wrong, if you have already
-    ## trimmed low-abundance taxa from the data.
-    ##
-    ## We recommended that you find the un-trimmed data and retry.

 ![](Final_Report_files/figure-markdown_github-ascii_identifiers/fir-diversity-1.png)

 **Figure 4.** Shannon diversity in Firmicutes bacteria